mephisto83/a-frame-components/README.md

 };
 ```

-This setup ensures that the children of the `a-container` are vertically arranged, centered both along the main and cross axis, and the container itself has a specified margin from its surroundings.
+This setup ensures that the children of the `frame-container` are vertically arranged, centered both along the main and cross axis, and the container itself has a specified margin from its surroundings.

 ## Events